radargun/radargun/docs/benchmark_configuration/scenario.md

 This is a rather basic scenario example rigged to test basic operations performance of cache.

-* **service-start**		- starts assigned services on all slaves (can specify groups, slaves, delays etc. allowing for specific starting procedure)
+* **service-start**		- starts assigned services on all workers (can specify groups, workers, delays etc. allowing for specific starting procedure)
-* **jvm-monitor-start**		- starts JVM monitor threads which monitor various JVM attributes (CPU usage, memory consumption etc.) on all slaves (including managed servers if plugin provides JMX connection)
+* **jvm-monitor-start**		- starts JVM monitor threads which monitor various JVM attributes (CPU usage, memory consumption etc.) on all workers (including managed servers if plugin provides JMX connection)
 * **load**			- loads cache with 10000 entries, used to make sure all keys are loaded to cache
 * **basic-operations-test**	- the name removes any ambiguity about this stages purpose, it runs basic operations agains the cache, ratio of operations is configurable
   * **test-name** 		- test is named "warmup" so it will not store test results as to not influence final results, this is done to "warm up" the cluster